-Legend says that the flower-laden gods of love would skip joyously around the islands, resting in decorous gardens or on quiet beaches along the way.
-On one small island, true to form, they arranged a marriage between the dethroned king, Thoas, and the nymph, Niis.
-It was their child, Sikinos, that gave his name to this little haven in the Aegean; the one that, according to a popular Greek song, the Blessed Virgin “holds in her lap.”
+Legend says that the flower-laden gods of love would skip joyously around the Greek islands, resting in decorous gardens or on quiet beaches along the way.
+True to form, on one small island they arranged a marriage between the dethroned king Thoas and the nymph Niis.
+It was their child, Sikinos, that gave his name to this little haven in the Aegean, which – according to a popular Greek song – the Blessed Virgin “holds in her lap”.

-Small, unspoilt and close to Ios and Folegandros in the southern part of the Cycladic chain, Sikinos has its own special way of offering visitors what they want from a holiday.
-It promises a stunning collage of natural scenery, spiritual exultation, tranquillity, a very human touch and intimate contact with past tradition.
-These are the elements that comprise the rugged and attractive charm, encouraging alternative tourism by remaining true to its origins.
+Small, unspoilt and close to Ios and Folegandros in the southern part of the Cyclades, Sikinos has a special way of offering visitors what they want from a holiday.
+It promises a collage of natural scenery, tranquillity, a very human touch and a delicious taste of the proud traditions of the Cyclades.

-The Hora is a delicate vignette with two different backgrounds, the mountainsides of Kastro and Horio.
-Kastro, built on the edge of a cliff, is a fortified hamlet dating back to the 15th century.
-When you enter through the authentic side gate, you are welcomed by white houses over 100 years old, alleyways scented by jasmines, yards with bougainvillaea, geraniums and vine trees.
-Three windmills stand proud at the clifftop, facing out to sea.
-In the square, visit the collection of post-byzantine era icons.
-Horio, to the south, has all the beloved features of a Cycladic island.
-A labyrinth of narrow alleys connects houses, flower beds and tranquil hidden corners.
-Once here, a look around the folk museum is a must.
+Hora, the main town of Sikinos, is a delicate vignette with two different backgrounds.
+On one slope of the mountainside is Kastro, a fortified hamlet built on the edge of a cliff, dating to the 15th century.
+When you enter through the side gate, you are welcomed by a sight that encapsulates everything magical about the Cyclades islands: white houses over a century old, alleyways scented by jasmine and yards with bougainvillea, geraniums and vine trees.
+Three windmills stand proud at the clifftop, facing out to sea and in the square you can visit a collection of post-Byzantine-era icons.
+Meanwhile, to the south of Horio is a labyrinth of narrow alleyways connecting houses, flowerbeds and tranquil hidden corners.
+Look out for the folk museum of Sikinos.
+It’s a must.

 The beaches of Sikinos are virginal with clear blue waters.
-The sandy stretches of Alopronia, Agios Georgios, with a pebbly consistency, and Dialiskari, with a natural sunshade of tamaris trees, are all accessible by car.
-If you decide to go by caique or take a footpath, your choice widens to an array of beaches with blue-green waters, such as Agios Panteleimonas, Santorineika, Agios Ioannis, Karras and Maltas.
+Sandy Alopronia, pebbly Agios Georgios and Dialiskari, with a natural sunshade of tamarisk trees are all accessible by car.
+If you decide to go by caique or take a footpath, your choice widens: Agios Panteleimonas, Santorineika, Agios Ioannis, Karras and Maltas.

-Come during the days of a religious celebration and you will have the opportunity to experience the “Panigirades” custom.
+Visiting during the days of a religious celebration will give you the opportunity to experience the panigirades custom of Sikinos.
 After the procession, members of the faith assume the responsibility of keeping a holy icon in their home for a year.
-On the next holy day depicted on the icon, they are responsible for the organization.

-This cave in the north, under the monastery of Hrisopigi, is among the most beautiful of the Cyclades and accessible only by sea.
+This cave in northern Sikinos, under the Monastery of Hrisopigi, is among the most beautiful of the Cyclades and accessible only by sea.

-Between Kastro and the monastery of Hrisopigi is a chapel “floating in the air” devoted to the Holy Mother of God, the Joybringer.
-Pledged to Sikinos by revered poet Odysseas Elitis, the construction of the chapel was overseen by his partner Mrs I. Iliopoulou with the help of contributions from the island’s Municipality.
-This delightful spot is imbued with an atmosphere of innocence and natural beauty; a vantage point across the Aegean that Elitis himself extols for its “crystalline” clarity.
+Between Kastro and the Monastery of Hrisopigi is a chapel devoted to the Holy Mother of God, the Joybringer, that appears to float in the air.
+It was pledged to Sikinos by revered poet Odysseas Elitis and is a delightful spot imbued with an atmosphere of innocence and natural beauty – a vantage point across the Aegean that Elitis himself extols for its “crystalline” clarity.

-Remnants of ancient hamlets, Byzantine churches, gorges, remote beaches, glades with panoramic views and lush nature are some of the island’s “gifts” to hikers.
+Remnants of ancient hamlets, Byzantine churches, gorges, remote beaches, glades with panoramic views and lush nature are some of Sikinos’ gifts to hikers.